 - you are using Zoom to pre-record a video, not host a meeting; use New Meeting button in the app.

 - you will manually share recordings with your students and will do so in a way that is only available to your students or to select students (i.e. upload your Zoom meeting recording in Panopto, add cloud recording link to a Canvas Page or Module, or email to students who missed your class).

 - you are hosting a Zoom webinar, not a Zoom meeting.
 You can learn about the difference between meetings and webinars, but webinars are for public events and keep student names anonymous to other viewers, but not to you.
 Webinars can only be scheduled from the web portal; if you don’t have this capability, request the webinar feature from UIT for your Zoom account.

 Use Zoom tool in your Canvas course if:

-> - you are aware that you will need to add certain settings to your Canvas meetings later if desired (see Settings section below)
+- Note: you are aware that you will need to add certain settings to your Canvas meetings later if desired (see Settings section below)

-> - Note: You may have to reduce restrictions in your browser’s tracking and security settings if the Zoom tool doesn’t load in Canvas.
+- Note: You may have to reduce restrictions in your browser’s tracking and security settings if the Zoom tool doesn’t load in Canvas.